lunyi476/springbootjpaforangular16_AWS/README.md

 For easy way to embedded angular into springboot. there are some points:

-(0) In order to use gulpfile as ES Module (import  instead of require), change package to type: module in root directory, not chnage angular project package.json (still use reqire of CommonJS module).
+(0) In order to use gulpfile.js as ES Module (import  instead of require), change package to type: module in root directory, not chnage angular project package.json (still use reqire of CommonJS module).